-- Reviewing quarterly and full-year financial statements and related SGX-ST announcements, including the independent auditors' report for the full-year and significant financial reporting issues and assessments, to safeguard the integrity in financial reporting, and to ensure compliance with the requirements of the SFRS - Reviewing and approving the internal and external audit plans to ensure the adequacy of the audit scope - Recommending, for the approval of the Board, the half-year and annual financial results and related SGX-ST announcements - Reviewing the adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group - Reviewing with internal and external auditors, the audit report and their recommendations, and monitoring the timely and proper implementation of any required corrective or improvement measures - Reviewing and evaluating with internal and external auditors, the adequacy and effectiveness of internal control systems, including financial, operational and compliance controls - Reviewing whistle-blowing investigations within the Group and ensuring appropriate follow-up actions, if required
+- Reviewing quarterly and full-year financial statements and related SGX-ST announcements, including the independent auditors' report for the full-year and significant financial reporting issues and assessments, to safeguard the integrity in financial reporting, and to ensure compliance with the requirements of the SFRS - Reviewing and approving the internal and external audit plans to ensure the adequacy of the audit scope - Recommending, for the approval of the Board, the half-year and annual financial results and related SGX-ST announcements - Reviewing the adequacy and effectiveness of the Group's internal audit function, including the adequacy of internal audit resources and its appropriate standing within the Group - Reviewing with internal and external auditors, the audit report and their recommendations, and monitoring the timely and proper implementation of any required corrective or improvement measures - Reviewing and evaluating with internal and external auditors, and reporting to the Board at least annually on the adequacy and effectiveness of internal control systems, including financial, operational and compliance and information technology controls - Reviewing whistle-blowing investigations within the Group and ensuring appropriate follow-up actions, if required

-The AC also meets with internal and external auditors in each case, without the presence of Management at least once a year to obtain feedback on the competency and adequacy of the finance function, to review the assistance given by the Company's management to external and internal auditors and to ascertain if there are any material weaknesses or control deficiencies in the Group's financial reporting and operational systems.
-In addition, updates on changes in accounting standards and treatment are prepared by external auditors and circulated to members of the AC periodically.
+The AC also meets with internal audit and KPMG in each case, without the presence of management at least once a year to obtain feedback on the competency and adequacy of the finance function, to review the assistance given by the Company's management to internal and external auditors and to ascertain if there are any material weaknesses or control deficiencies in the Group's financial reporting and operational systems.
+In addition, updates on changes in accounting standards and treatment are prepared by KPMG and circulated to members of the AC periodically.

-The AC reviews and approves the remuneration and terms of engagement of the Company's external auditors.
-The AC also makes recommendations to the Board regarding the appointment, re-appointment and removal of the Company's external auditors.
-Upon the Board's approval, the relevant recommendations are tabled for approval by Shareholders.
+The AC reviews and approves the remuneration and terms of engagement of KPMG.
+The AC also makes recommendations to the Board regarding the appointment, re-appointment and removal of the Company's independent auditor.
+Upon the Board's approval, the relevant recommendations are tabled for approval by shareholders.

-During the year, the AC conducted a review of the scope and results of audit by the incumbent auditors, Ernst and Young LLP and their cost effectiveness, as well as the independence and objectivity of the incumbent auditors.
-It also reviewed all non-audit services provided by the incumbent auditors, and the aggregate amount of audit fees paid to them.
-For details of fees payable to the auditors in respect of audit and non-audit services, please refer to Note 4 of the Notes to the Financial Statements on page 120.
+During the year, the AC conducted a review of the scope and results of audit by KPMG, and their cost effectiveness, as well as the independence and objectivity of KPMG.
+It also reviewed all non-audit services provided by KPMG, and the aggregate amount of audit fees paid to them.
+For details of fees payable to KPMG in respect of audit and non-audit services, please refer to Note 4 of the Notes to the Financial Statements on page 119.
 The AC is satisfied that neither their independence nor their objectivity was put at risk, and that they were able to meet the audit requirements and statutory obligations of the Company.
-The AC is also satisfied with the aggregate amount of audit fees paid to the incumbent auditors.
+The AC is also satisfied with the aggregate amount of audit fees paid to KPMG.
+Accordingly, the AC has recommended the re-appointment of KPMG at the AGM of the Company.
+In recommending the re-appointment of the auditors, the AC considered and evaluated a variety of factors including, the audit engagement partner to be assigned to the audit, the number and experience of supervisory and professional staff to be assigned to the audit and the size and complexity of the Group, its business and operations.